okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/products/Load Cell HX-711.md

 - Conditioning with HX711 (GAIN=128)
 - Stress application setup
 - Observed drift, noise, and temperature considerations

+6. BONUS — Arduino Data Acquisition Code (.ino)
+- Fully working Arduino code used during the experiment:
+- Reads HX711 at 10 sps mode
+- Sends raw 24-bit values to serial monitor
+- Easy to modify for your own calibration
+- Cleanly commented for beginners and re

 **Use Cases**
 This dataset is ideal for: